rpomponio/neuroHarmonize/README.rst

 **Option 2: Install from GitHub**

 1. Install the developer version of ``statsmodels``.
 This package depends on ``statsmodels v0.12.0.dev0``.
-Until the dev version is released, the current workaround is to run the following in the command line:
+Until the dev version is released on PyPI, the current workaround is to run the following in the command line:

     >>> pip install git+https://github.com/statsmodels/statsmodels